-Anna's dream is to take the Reach Out to Horses® program around the world, especially to Third World countries, to make a difference in the lives of the working horses and people that are unable to travel to the U.S. Anna is an internationally respected horsewoman, clinician, coach, certified animal communicator & healer.
-She has conducted clinics, classes and training sessions in Australia, Canada, Denmark, England, Germany, France, Holland, Sweden, Spain and throughout the United States.
-She is scheduled to venture into Norway and New Zealand during 2008.
+Anna's dream is to take the Reach Out to Horses® program around the world, especially to Third World countries, to make a difference in the lives of the working horses and people who don't have access to these ground-breaking methods.

-Anna brings a wealth of knowledge to her own clinics - drawing on a life-time of equine experience, and nearly a decade of coaching in excess of 3,000 international students, including those with learning difficulties and physical challenges.
+Anna brings a wealth of knowledge to her own clinics - drawing on a lifetime of equine experience, and over a decade of coaching thousands of international students, including those with learning difficulties and physical challenges.

-Anna's work has been featured on TV, including a segment on Martha Stewart's Living "The Horse Whisperer" and the BBC fly on the wall documentary "Living in the Sun".
-From 2008 Reach Out to Horses® episodes are scheduled to be released on air throughout the world.
-In addition, Anna has written articles for a variety of national and international equine-related magazines.
+Her work has been featured on TV, including Martha Stewart's Living "The Horse Whisperer" and the BBC fly on the wall documentary "Living in the Sun".
+In addition, Anna has written articles for a variety of national and international equine-related magazines, and is a contributing author of Horse as Teacher: The Path to Authenticity with Horses, released in May of 2009.

-Numerous public and corporate demonstrations around the world have also provided Anna with another venue for communicating her knowledge.
+Numerous public and corporate demonstrations around the world have also provided Anna with another venue for sharing her knowledge.

-Following the sabbatical, Anna left an eight-year career with the constabulary and moved to the US to pursue her real dream - helping horses and their people to grow in partnership.
-Anna had been involved in investigative interview training, multicultural crime and major incidents investigations, including drug and surveillance, control room operations, rape and child victim investigations and became an on-the-job instructor and Constabulary Force Reviewer.
+Following the sabbatical, Anna left an eight-year career with the constabulary and moved to the U.S. to pursue her real dream - helping horses and their people grow in partnership.
+Anna had been involved in investigative interview training, multicultural crime and major incidents investigations, including drug and surveillance, control room operations, rape and child victim investigations, and became an on-the-job instructor and Constabulary Force Reviewer.

 While Anna was at "Flag Is Up", Crawford Hall, an internationally acclaimed horse trainer, who worked with Monty Roberts for over 28 years, became her mentor.
 After extensive studies into the unique "Language of Equus" she became an integral part of the research and development team for the Monty Roberts International Learning Center (MRILC).

-Anna has also worked in collaboration with other leading clinicians on natural horsemanship on animal communication.
-Beyond her own equine training and experience, Anna has explored a plethora of "alternative" healing modalities over the years, including becoming a certified Reiki Master and Intuitive Healer.
-She has studied Equine Herbal Natural Remedies and Aromatherapy, is a certified Reconnective Healing® Level III practitioner and most recently graduated from Carol Gurney's HeartTalk Program® as a certified animal communicator.
+Anna has also worked in collaboration with other leading clinicians on natural horsemanship and animal communication.
+Beyond her own equine training and experience, Anna has explored a number of "alternative" healing modalities over the years, including becoming a certified Karuna® Reiki Master and Intuitive Healer.
+She has studied Equine Herbal Natural Remedies and Aromatherapy, is a certified Reconnective Healing® Level III practitioner, Level II Healing Touch for Animals practitioner, and a graduate of the Carol Gurney HeartTalk Program® as a certified Animal Communicator.

 Crawford Hall (Mentor)